 Housing Resource Guide

-The City has prepared a Housing Resource Guide that gathers information from a variety of sources to help with a variety of housing needs, including: finding affordable housing for families and seniors, finding emergency housing, and resolving landlord tenant issues.
+The Housing Resource Guide gathers information from organizations throughout San Mateo County to help with a variety of housing needs, including: finding affordable housing for families and seniors, finding emergency housing, and resolving landlord tenant issues.
 Remember that we have a severe shortage of affordable housing in the County, so be prepared to make lots of phone calls and join multiple waiting lists to get into housing.

 San Mateo County Department of Housing